tatterdemalion/classdigger/README.md

 Flatten Python classes with multiple inheritance

 # What is this?
 I sometimes wonder where those methods and attributes are coming from when working on a python class which extends multiple super classes.
+This is especially very painful when you are working on libraries which excessively use Mixin pattern.
 This simple script flattens given class and adds informative comments beside method definitions.

 #Example